gottacatchenall/ms_map_territory_sdm/manuscript.md

 it and aim to estimate the this latent "species distribution" in order to predict  where one might observe a species.

-You will find this everywhere in the history of science.
+This pattern is common in the history of science.
 To develop on an example raised by Jaynes---quantum mechanics has an object that much like a species distribution model: the wave function $\psi$ describing the probability of observing a particle across space.

-A misinterpretation of the wave function, as Jaynes says, is that it describes some inherent property of nature (rather than being a construct of human imagination) to make predictions based on the information we can observe.
-The story of Schrodinger's cat is often presented through the lens that the cat is somehow _both_ alive and dead at the same time.
-This is a quintessential of the mind-projection fallacy as described above.
+A misinterpretation of the wave function, according to Jaynes, is that often one assumes that the distribution of where observers see a particle is an inherent property of that particle, rather than being a construct of human imagination created to make predictions based on the information we have previously obsserved about that particle.
+The story of Schrodinger's cat is often presented through the lens that the cat is somehow _both_ alive and dead at the same time--- a quintessential of the mind-projection fallacy as described above.
 The state of the external world cannot be assumed indeterminate for the sole reason that we lack the information to fully describe it.

-this object caused people to get caught up the idea that "probability" is a fixed property of nature rather than an abstraction used describe what we can say about a system given a set of information.
+Is "probability" is a
+fixed property of nature rather than an abstraction used describe what we can say about a system given a set of information.